afm215/opencl/README.md

 The performance are in this case influenced by the size of the workgroup which apparently has to be superior ythan the size if the convolution kernel to be efficient.

+It also seems to add stability to the FPS